Brachioradial pruritus L29.9

 This section has been translated automatically.

-The most frequent radiological changes concern the spinal column (C4-C5, C7/T1): stenosis of the intervertebral spaces (about 75% of those affected) and osteophytosis (about 60%).
+The most common radiological changes affect the spine (C4-C5, C7/T1): stenosis of the intervertebral spaces (about 75% of those affected) and osteophytosis (about 60%) have been shown.

 Histology